zachburk/Scuffed-Shooter/README.md

 Once one of the players reaches a score of 50, they win and the game is over.
 In order to play again, you must close and reopen the window.

+The wins1 and wins2 text files contain the total number of wins player 1 and player 2 have respectively.

 Scuffed Shooter was created by Zach Burkholder for his final project for CS3330 - Object Oriented Programming at the University of Missouri in Columbia.